cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 {::boilerplate bcp14-tagged}

-# MLS Groups with Light Clients

-An MLS group that supports light clients has two kinds of members: full clients that can send and receive all MLS messages, and light clients that cannot send commits but can otherwise participate in the group normally.
-If a light client wishes to send a commit, it can upgrade itself to a full client ({{committing-with-a-light-client}}).

 # Terminology

 This document introduces the following new concepts

 - Tree Slice: A tree slice is the direct path from a leaf node to the root, together with the tree hashes on the co-path.
 - Proof of Membership: A proof of membership for leaf A is a tree slice that proves that leaf A is in the tree with the tree hash in the root of the tree slice.
-- Partial Commit: A partial commit is a commit that the server stripped down to hold only the encrypted path secret for the receiver.
+- Light Commit: A light commit is a commit that the server stripped down to hold only the encrypted path secret for the receiver.
 - Light client: A light client is a client that does not know the MLS tree but only its own tree slice.